ayush5499/Mechatonics-FYDP-2023-Group-12/index.md

 * The entire process takes only 1 second with no contact between the user and the bin
 *	The system further integrates with Plant Operations, monitoring the level of waste in each receptacle and raising a flag when a receptacle is full

+# The Team Itself

+_Ayush Mittal - Software Design:_
+*	Ayush is experienced with data science with interest in Machine learning and Deep Learning.
+He is pursuing AI option in the university giving him required

+_Prashuk Jain - System Integration:_
+*	Prashuk is experienced in data science and working with different types of machine.
+He is really good in understanding the structures of various datasets and multiple systems communicate with each other.

+_Tushar Gupta - Electrical Design :_
+*	Tushar is experienced with different sensors and actuators as well as reading and creating circuit diagrams.
+He also has hands on experience with different electrical design processes like soldering, circuit troubleshooting etc.

+_Ian Truong - Mechanical Design  :_
+*	Ian is experienced with mechanical assemblies in industrial automation contexts, having an understanding of the design choices required for effective operation of automated production lines.